sophiecosgrove/Dark/README.md

 # Future improvements
 I could add photographs and these would help identification of the characters and also improve the experience of using the website.
 A more detailed and graphically relevant time line would show events and their implications in a more structured and meaningful way.
 The show follows a very complicated plot, so a page for plot theories and latest developments in the plot would be useful and it would also allow for a more enjoyable experience of the website if users could exchange and contribute their own theories.
+As for the character fields that were omitted, in the future I could have a character profile that appears when the individual character is selected from the characters page.
+Here the details could be added by the admin so that it doesn't affect the users experience of the site but provides much more information.

 # Authors